PedroGabrielBHZ/LE3/README.md

 ## Setup

 1. Clone this repository to your local machine.
 2. Install the necessary Python packages.
-This project uses Jupyter notebooks, pandas, numpy, and scikit-learn.
 3. Open the Jupyter notebooks (`q1.ipynb` and `q2.ipynb`) to view the analysis and models.

 ## Usage